My Study Bible

 commanded you,

-13:22 But came back, and have eaten bread and drunk water in the place, of the which YAHWEH יְהֹוָה
+13:22 But returned, and ate bread and drank water in the place, of the which YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here